Nick Cannon’s youngest son dies at five months old

 “We didn’t think anything of it.
 But I wanted to take him to the doctor for his sinus and breathing.
 We thought it would be routine.”

-Soon after, Cannon and his wife were informed that Zen had a malignant tumour and while he underwent brain surgery for the condition, his condition worsened over thanksgiving and he soon deteriorated.
+Soon after, Cannon and his wife were informed that Zen had a malignant tumour and while he underwent brain surgery for the condition, his health worsened over thanksgiving and he soon deteriorated.

 Cannon went on to detail their last days together, explaining that the family spent “the most quality time” together.